 2. Tea tree oil

 Another natural alternative to bleach is tea tree oil.
-Known for it’s natural, fresh scent, you can use tea tree oil as a disinfectant and cleaner instead of bleach.
+Known for its natural fresh scent, you can use tea tree oil as a disinfectant and cleaner instead of bleach.
 Simply mix a few drops of the oil with warm water in a spray bottle and spray it on your floors, counter-tops, bathroom and appliances.
-Not only will these areas of your home scrub it cleaner, they’ll also smell great!
+Not only will these areas of your home be easier to scrub clean, they will also smell great!

 Chances are you have borax somewhere around your home.
 If you do, it makes for a great alternative to bleach.
 You can mix it with your laundry powder to give your clothes an extra cleaning boost.
 Borax is also a handy disinfectant and cleaner.
-Try mixing it with water and scrubbing your dirty or grimy surfaces such as sinks and toilets.
+Try mixing it with water and using it to clean your dirty or grimy surfaces such as sinks and toilets.